Sonoma 4-Day Bike Tour

 Your guides will meet you at the Argonaut Hotel in San Francisco, and we’ll head north across the Golden Gate Bridge to Marin County.
-Begin with the essentials: bike fitting, safety talk, and map review.
-Then we’ll embark on a gorgeous ride past the pastoral ranches and farms of rural Sonoma County.
-After lunch at a local cyclist's hangout, we’ll have a chance to sample locally produced cheeses, as well as some of the fine Sonoma Coast wines at Joseph Phelps Freestone Vineyards.
-As we continue on to Bodega Bay, marvel at the stunning views from the headlands of the rugged Sonoma Coast as you cycle back to Doran Beach and our hotel, the Bodega Bay Lodge.
+Begin with the essentials: bike fitting, safety talk, and map review, before embarking on a gorgeous ride past the pastoral ranches and farms of rural Sonoma.
+After lunch at a local cyclists’ hangout, we’ll have a chance to sample locally produced cheeses, as well as some of the fine Sonoma Coast wines at Joseph Phelps Freestone Vineyards.
+As we continue on to Bodega Bay, marvel at the stunning views from the rugged headlands of the Sonoma Coast, where we check-in to our hotel for the evening, the Bodega Bay Lodge.
 Tonight’s dinner will be just down the road at Terrapin Creek, a lovely spot to enjoy fresh, seasonal delights and enjoy the company of new friends.

 Meals: Lunch / Dinner

-Destinations: Ranchlands of Sonoma, Bodega Bay, Sonoma Coast
+Destinations: Ranchlands of Sonoma, Joseph Phelps Freestone, Bodega Bay, Sonoma Coast

 Day Two: Bodega Bay through the Redwoods

 Today we’ll head into the coastal range as we ride into the heart of the redwoods.
-At the Armstrong Redwoods State Park, we’ll picnic among 1,400-year-old trees that tower over 300 feet high.
-Choose whether you’d like to continue riding along the scenic Russian River and vineyard covered hillsides to lunch.
-We’ll stop along the historic West Side Road, boasting crisp Chardonnays and velvety Pinot Noirs, for a picnic and tasting at both the award winning Gary Farrell winery and the Arista winery (known for their sustainable approach to crafting outstanding Pinot Noir) en route to Healdsburg.
+At the Armstrong Redwoods State Park, we’ll walk among 1,400-year-old trees that tower over 300 feet high.
+Shortly after we’ll continue on our bikes riding along the scenic Russian River and vineyard covered hillsides to lunch.
+We’ll stop along the historic West Side Road, boasting crisp Chardonnays and velvety Pinot Noirs, for a picnic and tasting at Arista winery (known for their sustainable approach to crafting outstanding Pinot Noir) en route to Healdsburg.
 Tonight we’ll enjoy an outstanding dinner just a short walk from our hotel in the quaint town of Healdsburg.

 Meals: Breakfast / Gourmet Picnic / Dinner

-Destinations: Armstrong Redwoods State Park, Russian River Valley, Healdsburg, Gary Farrell winery, Arista winery
+Destinations: Armstrong Redwoods State Park, Russian River Valley, Arista Winery, Healdsburg

 Day Three: The Dry Creek Valley